 For now, we will create a new folder by clicking the New Folder.. button.

 As you can, we assigned Load Data to our new folder

 Click Next button

-Please cross check all the information, and if you find anything wrong then use the Previous button to go back.
+Please cross-check all the information, and if you find anything wrong, then use the Previous button to go back.

-Results page will show the result
+The results page will show the result